sergiurzay/sergiurzay-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I hold a PhD in Economics, and my research lies in the area of Political Economy and Applied Microeconomics.
-More precisely, in the veil of European integration to reveal its profound impact on individual preferences.
-Teaching at the Universitat de Girona, the Universitat Oberta de Catalunya, I am also a Teaching Assistant at the Institut Barcelona d'Estudis Internacionals (IBEI-UPF).
+Welcome!
+I'm Sergi Urzay-Gómez, a Lecturer at the Faculty of Economic and Social Sciences at the Universitat Internacional de Catalunya.
+I earned my PhD in Economics from the Universitat de Girona in 2024, and my research focuses on Political Economy and Applied Economics, with a special interest in uncovering the profound effects of European integration on individual preferences.
+In addition to my role here, I also teach at the Universitat Oberta de Catalunya and serve as a Teaching Assistant at the Institut Barcelona d'Estudis Internacionals (IBEI-UPF).
 {style="text-align: justify;"}